-Judy Lewis, Director
+Judy Lewis, Treasurer

-She has served on the Boards as secretary/treasurer.
+She has served on the Board as secretary/treasurer.
 She was off the board for four years and rejoined in 2018.
 As a board director of Oak Creek Watershed Council, she is currently Treasurer, member of the committee for fundraising/ membership development, and managing the Adopt a Highway milepost 392-94/89A effort.

 Judy has a deep-seeded love for her communities.
 As a resident in Oak Creek Canyon, she has joined the Traffic Matters committee of Oak Creek Canyon Property Owners and is currently on their board.